luxus1337/minesweepah/README.md

 ### Installing dependencies
-If you prefer npm over yarn, please replace any yarn command by npm
+If you prefer npm over yarn, please replace any yarn commands by npm
 ```
 $ yarn install
 ```